joshsj/joshsj.github.io/source/_drafts/trees.md

 children, excluding the leaves; or _complete_, meaning every level, but possibly the last, is completely filled and all nodes are to leftmost.

+To make the diagram above complete, 8 would become the right child of 3 and 9 would become the left child of 4.
+To make it full, 5 and 6 would need two children (or 7, 8, and 9 would need removing).

 ### Traversal

 We have four algorithms to remember!
 All of which are {% bigo n %} 'cause every